 8. Cucumber And Orange

 The cool cucumber is very effective in hydrating your body and is commonly used in most beauty treatments.6 Applying cucumber juice on your skin every night helps lighten dark spots.
 Just like lemon, even oranges are packed with antioxidants and have many skin-improving properties.
-When you
+When you combine cucumber with orange, the result is a fantastic fusion that almost guarantees healthy skin.

 Mix two teaspoons each of orange and cucumber juices with one tablespoon of rice flour to make a scrub that exfoliates the dead skin cells, revealing a radiant skin.
 Alternatively, you can apply grated cucumber or orange juice separately on your face and wash it with cool water after 15 minutes to cure skin dullness.